innasoboleva/Read-Meet/README.md

 I created a form where users can schedule new meetings.
 ![ Meeting form and reviews from Goodreads on book details page](https://readmeet-video.s3.us-east-2.amazonaws.com/book_details.png)

 For meeting in person address is required.
-I integrated Yelp API to help search for a place.
+I integrated Yelp API to help search for a place using user's provided zipcode.
 ![ Meeting form with option to search for place on Yelp](https://readmeet-video.s3.us-east-2.amazonaws.com/yelp.png)

 I implemented a Video Recorder using the MediaStream API for creating video notes.
-Before submission video is available for review or re-recording.
+Before submission, video is available for review or re-recording.
 ![ Meeting form with option to record video note](https://readmeet-video.s3.us-east-2.amazonaws.com/video.png)

 Different react components on the main page are interconnected and display meetings that users can join, drop from or cancel if already created.
-They are dynamically updated upon receiving JSON success response from server.
+They are dynamically updated upon receiving JSON success response from the server.
 I implemented security methods to ensure that users won’t join same meetings twice.
 ![ Main page with React components](https://readmeet-video.s3.us-east-2.amazonaws.com/react.png)

-Video note is also available for streaming here.
+Video note is also available for streaming on main page.

 Notifications are displayed on top of the screen.
-Each message is independent and has its own timer set for 15sec.
+Each message is independent and has its own timer set for 15 sec.
 ![ Notifications for users ](https://readmeet-video.s3.us-east-2.amazonaws.com/messages.png)

-### Installation for local run
+### Installation
 To run Read&Meet on your local computer, follow these steps:

 Clone or fork this repo: